 When Should I Say “I Love You” For The Very First Time?Relationships

-I adjusted my language and began answering questions with “Research suggests… but every case in unique” and this seemed to appease them.
-The message remains the same, however: I can’t tell you how often you should have sex or how long you should wait to have sex or how long it should take to orgasm, because each person, each encounter, and each relationship is unique.
+I adjusted my language and began answering questions with “Research suggests… but every case is unique” and this seemed to appease them.
+The message remains the same, however: I can’t tell you how often you should have sex or how long you should wait to have sex or how long it should take to orgasm, because each person, each encounter, and each romantic relationship is unique.

 There is No “Right” Answer

 Each new relationship is unique (I said “I love you” on my second “date” with my husband fifteen years ago.
 I just couldn’t help myself and blurted it out), so I reached out to my followers on Twitter and Instagram to get their thoughts.
 Here is what they had to say: